Abgaal: Origins

-The Italian scholar of Somali and Ethiopian studies Enrico Cerulli, studies discusses the origin story of the name Abgaal in his book How a Hawiye tribe used to live.
+The Italian scholar of Somali and Ethiopian studies Enrico Cerulli, discusses the origin story of the name Abgaal in his book How a Hawiye tribe used to live.
 Abgaal's father was Osman Darandolle of the Hiraab sub-section of the Hawiye.
 His mother was Faduma Sarjeele, of the house of Gareen, part of the Ajuran clan which headed the Ajuran Sultanate in which her household was part of.

 The mother of Hirabä was Faduma Karanlä.
 The mother of Abgal was Faduma Sargellä, who was an Aguran.
 She was espoused by 'Isman Darandollä.
 By him she had a son, who was called by the name 'Ali 'Isman.
 Later one went to Sargellä Garën.
 A learned old man went to him.
 He said: 'O noble Sargellä, I saw in the books that the children of the boy born to your daughter Faduma will chase your children from the earth.
 I saw it in the books.'
 'Did you see these things?’